Advanced Forensic Interview Training

 Cost: $17 (Includes boxed lunch, coffee, water, & snack as well as certificate of attendance!)

 If you are traveling 50+ miles to attend this training, you are eligible for a hotel room paid for by CACMI on the night before the training.
+Depending on the demand and need for hotel rooms, CAC's may be limited to only one paid room per CAC.
 Please indicate your interest in being considered for a hotel room on the registration form.
 CACMI will contact you with the details of your hotel reservation.